swagylicious/CPSC-1520-Workbook/docs/mynotes/ReadMe.md

 > Your first learning adventure should begin with [**Mastering Markdown**](https://guides.github.com/features/mastering-markdown/).
 Learning how to use Markdown now will really help you focus on capturing **content** in this journal. :sunglasses:

+## Table of Contents

+> *Create an un-ordered list here for your own table of contents, and add links to additional Markdown pages in this folder.*

 ----

 <!-- Custom Styling - Modify for Fun and Learning - No Warranties Implied -->